USB Cable and/or Power Supply (see product description)

 Can I use any WiFi network?

-The traintrack board only communicates with 2.4Ghz WiFi networks (and not with 5Ghz networks).
+our trackr boards only communicate with 2.4Ghz WiFi networks (and not with 5Ghz networks).
 Most WiFi networks support 2.4Ghz but if you are having trouble connecting to your network, this could be why.

-If a WiFi network requires you to sign in, like at a cafe, then you won't be able to use traintrackr there, as there is no way for the board to sign in to that network.
+If a WiFi network requires you to sign in, like at a cafe, then you won't be able to use your trackr there, as there is no way for the board to sign in to that network.

 Some customers have had issues with mesh networks, network extenders, and when the SSID is running on multiple frequencies.
 For this reason we suggest you use a single 2.4Ghz network directly from your router.

 I plugged it in and it's not displaying train data, what do I do?

 I've moved or changed my WiFi details, how do I reconnect my board?